parthamehta123/Web-API-Classification/README.txt

 Steps to Run the code:

-1. Open Pycharm
+1. Open any IDE of your choice (PyCharm preferred).
 2. Name the project as test
-3. Extract Assignment4_python.zip and load it
-4. Make sure the csv file is present.
+3. Make sure the csv file is present.
-5. Run the application
+4. Run the application